How to Cope With the Fear of Losing Someone You Love?

 For some, learning how to deal with losing the love of your life can be unbearable.

-You start to avoid any form of closeness, intimacy, and even love to make sure that you shield yourself from the pain of loss.
+You start to avoid any form of closeness, intimacy and even love to make sure that you shield yourself from the pain of loss.

-10 ways on how you can cope with the fear of losing someone
+11 ways on how you can cope with the fear of losing someone

 Yes, you are scared, and the fear of being left behind is horrible.
+But how to overcome fear of losing someone.

 It’s hard to accept that sometimes, the person you love the most is gone, and learning how to cope with losing the love of your life or even the thought of it is hard.